Deliciously Sustainable: Easy Thanksgiving Recipes for 2023

 Thanksgiving is here again.
 This yearly celebration is a good time to spend with family and friends and reflect on what you are grateful for.
 But did you know that about 200 million pounds of turkey is tossed during Thanksgiving week in America?
 Most people view the upcoming holiday season as a time for a feast; but often, most of the food ends up in the trash.

 Think about the resources that went into preparing the classic Thanksgiving turkey, mashed potatoes, turkey or cranberry sauce, talk of water, the carbon blueprint of all the cars used in transportation, the landfills, and the loss of the nutritional value of the meals.
 The holidays don’t have to be wasteful.
 The best way to prevent that is to stop it from happening in the first place.
-What if you added a little diversity to the menu with vegan options such as green beans, mushroom burgers, sweet potato, and cauliflower mash?
+What if you added a little diversity to the menu with vegan options such as green beans, eggplant and bean burgers, sweet potato, and cauliflower mash?

 If you want to reduce the amount of meat in your diet or are exploring vegan options, this is one way to love a sustainable and eco-friendly lifestyle.
 You can also reduce waste by using freeze dried products, which allow you to use products even when they are out of season due to their long shelf life.
 If you are looking for easy, sustainable Thanksgiving recipes, look no further.
 Here are our top four sustainable recipes that you can make for your guests this Thanksgiving.

-Green Bean Casserole1
+1. Green Bean Casserole¹

 Preparation time: 25 minutes